ipfs/ipfs-docs/docs/how-to/address-ipfs-on-web.md

 Long term, deserialized responses returned by a public HTTP gateway are used only as a fallback when no native implementation of IPFS is available.

-IPFS clients, user agents, tools and extensions should detect CIDs in URLs, DNSlinks or IPFS content paths and resolve them directly over the IPFS protocol.
+IPFS clients, user agents, tools and extensions should detect CIDs in URLs, DNSLinks or IPFS content paths and resolve them directly over the IPFS protocol.
 This ensures that the retrieved data matches the expected hash.

 Examples of user agents that support IPFS natively are: